 Whether you work for Philadelphia International Airport or the University of Pittsburgh, your employer also withholds money from your paychecks to pay federal income taxes.
 These taxes are withheld from your pay throughout the year to cover a range of public expenses.
 How much your employer withholds in federal income taxes depends on factors like your salary, your marital status and whether or not you choose to have additional tax withheld from your paychecks.

 Pennsylvania Median Household Income

 |Year||Median Household Income|

 Pennsylvania levies a flat state income tax rate of 3.07%.
 Therefore, your income level and filing status will not affect the income tax rate you pay at the state level.
 Pennsylvania is one of just eight states that has a flat income tax rate, and of those states, it has the lowest rate.
 Just like federal income taxes, your employer will withhold money to cover this state income tax.
-Pennsylvania also levies local income taxes in over 2,500 municipalities.
+Pennsylvania also levies local income taxes in more than 2,500 municipalities.
 And of Pennsylvania’s 500 school districts, 472 of them levy a local income tax.